Career and College Counseling

 - advocating for the student

-Together, over scores of many private and group meetings, counselors and your student will evaluate student’s learning style, the all-important college essay, choice of major, school size, school setting, distance from home, reputation, and other variables in creating a list of colleges in which to apply.
+Together, over scores of many private and group meetings, counselors and your student will evaluate student’s learning style, the all-important college essay, choice of major, school size, school setting, distance from home, reputation, and other variables in creating a list of colleges to apply to.
 We strongly encourage students to visit campuses they are interested in, and talk to students who actually attend.
 Beginning in 10th grade, students may go on at least one college expedition per year.
 Most Grauer students visit colleges throughout their high school years.

 CAP (College Application Preparation) Program